AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 “Have you seen the investments?
 AI is a bubble”

-Patrick Boyle has made a wonderful video about this.
 The main points are that all major AI / tech companies are simultaneously buying each others products and investing in each others stocks.
 All the while, huge expenditure is flowing into building new datacenters (e.g. OpenAI’s Stargate project investing $500 billion into building 10GW worth of compute).
 OpenAIs measly $20 billion revenue as of 2025 is nowhere near enough to cover the costs.

 AI companies all investing in each other as reported by Bloomberg